×

 Recommended

-3 Prometheus is the underlying technology used for metrics.
+Specifies Prometheus as the underlying technology used for metrics.

-7 Object storage is not consumed through OKD’s PVs or PVCs.
+Specifies that object storage is not consumed through PVs or PVCs of OKD.
 Apps must integrate with the object storage REST API.

 A scaled registry is an OpenShift image registry where two or more pod replicas are running.